 Appenzeller was elected CEO last week, and takes over the job from Glenn Callison, who will continue to practice law at Munsch Hardt and is running for state representative in Plano.

 Appenzeller is a member of the firm’s commercial litigation practice group and most recently served as chief operating officer.
-E. Lee Morris, a member of the firm’s restructuring, creditors’ rights and finance practice group, has joined the executive leadership team as COO.

 By: Bill Hethcock